 Thinking about visiting Pearl Harbor with kids?
 Find out why you should definitely add the Pearl Harbor Aviation Museum to your Oahu itinerary!

-This Pearl Harbor Aviation Museum post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Pearl Harbor Aviation Museum post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 I have to start off this post by stating that my husband and I are huge airplane geeks.
 We always hit up airplane museums when we travel.
 In fact, we love them so much that we got married at the Museum of Flight in Seattle.